Java Build Examples

 (right-click open in new tab to see full sized)

-folder.
-This is unique to each task, and can act as both a scratch space for temporary computations as well as a place to put "output" files, without worrying about filesystem conflicts with other tasks -
+2. Task.dest refers to the destination folder for a task in the out/ folder.
+This is unique to each task, and can act as both a scratch space for temporary computations as well as a place to put "output" files, without worrying about filesystem conflicts with other tasks

 > mill run